Save the date for the 2nd annual Move’n’Groove!

 After the 5K, purchase some food from the concession tables at Albany High (presented by Albany High School clubs and athletic teams) or go into town for a quick bite and return to the park by 12:30 PM to dance to the tunes of 9-member classic soul band, Luv Bomb, on the Memorial Park stage (#5 on map).
 Even if you participate in the 5K, Luv Bomb will make you want to move’n’groove some more!

-This is the first ever Albany Move’n’Groove and there are additional challenges in planning the event during a pandemic.
-We are doing our best to anticipate your questions.
-If you have a question that is not answered below in this FAQ, please email the administrators at firstname.lastname@example.org.
+If you have a question that is not answered below in this FAQ, please email the administrators at email@example.com.

 Yes — volunteers are needed to make the event happen.
 Check the Volunteer section of this page learn more how to sign up to help.